Events for the week of Nov. 26, 2014

 - The Kenai Performers present the Andrew Lloyd Webber musical “Joseph and the Amazing Technicolor Dreamcoat,” directed by Terri Zopf-Schoessler and Donna Shirberg with vocal direction by Audra Faris, Feb.
 20, 21, 22, 27, 28 and March 1 at the Renee C. Henderson Auditorium at Kenai Central High School.
 Tickets are $20 for general admission, and $15 for students, military and seniors, available at Curtain Call Consignment and Charlotte’s Restaurant in Kenai, River City Books in Soldotna, and at the door.

 - Main Street Grill in Kenai has live music by the Robb Justice Band from 10 p.m. to 2 a.m.
 Friday and Saturday nights.

 - Mykel’s in Soldotna has live music by Robb Justice and friends Thursdays, and Bob Ramponi on Friday and Saturday nights.

 - The Studio Espresso Shop at the Kenai Spur Highway and Nikiski Avenue in Nikiski hosts open mic music at 7 p.m.
 Saturdays.
 Call 776-7655.

 - Veronica’s in Old Town Kenai has open mic music from 6:30 to 9 p.m.
-Friday and live music by Conner Larson from 6:30 p.m. to 9 p.m.
-Saturday.
+Friday and live music from 6:30 p.m. to 9 p.m.
+Saturdays.